I'd like to reprint (or otherwise make use of) an article, story, or artwork of yours. How do I go about getting permission?

 I've got two books in the pipeline: The Moon Wife, an adult novel set in England largely among the Pre-Raphaelites, which will come out from Tor Books, and Little Owl, a YA novel set in the Tucson mountains , from Viking -- but I'm afraid you'll have to wait a bit longer for them.
 I've also got a story (co-written with Ellen Kushner) in the the new Borderland anthology, Welcome to Bordertown.

 Plus I continue to create-&-edit anthologies regularly in collaboration with Ellen Datlow.
-Our next books are: After (dystopian fiction for YA readers), which will be published by Hyperion/Disney in the autumn of 2012, and Queen Victoria's Book of Spells (stories set in magical versions of the 19th century), which will be published by Tor Books in the spring of 2013.
+Our most recent was Queen Victoria's Book of Spells (stories set in magical versions of the 19th century), published by Tor Books.

 Will you ever write a sequel to The Wood Wife?

 The forthcoming novel Little Owl, which I mentioned above, is connected to the characters and world of The Wood Wife, although I wouldn't call it a direct sequel.
 And some years ago I published a story titled "The Color of Angels" which is about Maggie Black's best friend Tat Ludvik.
-It appeared in two anthologies (first in The Horns of Elfland, later reprinted in Ravens in the Library), and can be read online here.
+It appeared in two anthologies: first in The Horns of Elfland, later reprinted in Ravens in the Library.

 If you'd like to know more about some of the ideas behind The Wood Wife, I did a Question and Answer session about the book on Good Reads a while back; you can find it here.